 Coverage will be provided for habilitative care services when the Member requires help to keep, learn or improve skills and functioning for daily living.
-These services include, but are not limited to: (1) physical and occupational therapy; (2) speech-language pathology; (3)

-cardiac therapy; and (4) other services for people with disabilities.
+These services include, but are not limited to: (1) physical and occupational therapy; (2) speech-language pathology; and (3) other services for people with disabilities.
 These services may be provided in a variety of Inpatient and/or Outpatient settings as prescribed by a Physician.